FraN-onLine/FraN-onLine/README.md

 ## 🌟 Projects

-Play both Unlit (Light-Based Rage Game) and Raniag!
-(Light-Inspired Game Jam entry) on my Itch.io page >:D https://franaxus.itch.io/
+Play Unlit (Light-Based Rage Game) and Raniag!
+(Light-Inspired Game Jam entry) and While True:(Puzzle Platformer Coding game) on my Itch.io page >:D https://franaxus.itch.io/

 Currently working on
 - **OFAF: Fall of Isla Renia**: A part of the "Of Fibs and Farces" Series where every character is represented by a form or medium of Obfuscating the Truth, a Game Deeply rooted in the Psychology of Lying and the behaviors and notions that surround each one